Quantum GraviElectro Dynamics: Renormalisation of the

 \subsection{One-loop renormalisation}

-This section provides renormalisation constants and counter terms of the QGED at a one-loop level.
-Although the QED's renormalisation procedure is established and known well, we repeat it as a guide for the renormalisation of a gravitational part.
-We exploit the on-shell renormalisation conditions such that \begin{enumerate} \item the pole position of propagators should locate at physical mass, \item residues of propagators at the pole should be unity, \end{enumerate} and the charge renormalisation utilised in Refs.\cite{10.1143/PTPS.73.1, 10.1143/PTPS.100.1,BELANGER2006117}.
+This section provides renormalisation constants and counter terms of the \QGED at a one-loop level.
+Although the QED's renormalisation procedure is established and well known, we repeat it as a guide for renormalising the gravitational part.
+We exploit the on-shell renormalisation conditions such that \begin{enumerate} \item the pole position of propagators should be located at physical mass, \item residues of propagators at the pole should be unity, \end{enumerate} and the charge renormalisation utilised in Refs.\!\cite{10.1143/PTPS.73.1, 10.1143/PTPS.100.1,BELANGER2006117}.
 This report refers to charge renormalisation as the coupling constant renormalisation.
 Owing to the second condition of the on-shell condition, we can omit self-energy correction diagrams on the external line.

-Throughout this study, we exploit dimensional regularisation to regulate the ultraviolet divergence and put fictitious masses into massless bosons to treat infrared divergence.
+Throughout this study, we exploit dimensional regularisation to regulate the ultraviolet divergence and put fictitious masses into massless bosons to treat the infrared divergence.